SteelCompendium/data-rules-md/Features/Conduit/4th-Level Features/Blessed Domain.md

 #### Blessed Domain

-Whenever you gain piety from a domain feature, you gain 1 additional piety.
+Whenever you gain piety from a domain effect, you gain 1 additional piety.